150 Most Common Brazilian Last Names Or Surnames With Meanings

 76. Lara

 Lara is a popular surname and a first name across the world.
-This Portuguese surname is of Hispanic origin and means ‘from Lares,’ wherein Lares referring to the home of Gods.
+This Portuguese surname is of Hispanic origin and means ‘from Lares,’ wherein Lares refers to the home of Gods.
 Brian Lara is considered one of the most accomplished cricketers and he hails from the West Indies.

 77. Lemos